Apartment and Condo Waste

 Swap Tables

-Most used clothing, bedding, shoes, towels and other textiles can be reused or repurposed – even if they are torn or in poor condition as long as they are clean dry and odourless.
+Most used clothing, bedding, shoes, towels and other textiles can be reused or repurposed – even if they are torn or in poor condition as long as they are clean, dry and odourless.

-Electronic Waste (E-waste)
+Electronic Waste (e-waste) Collection

 Household Hazardous Waste (HHW)